vineetjaiswal87/CardApplication/README.md

 # Card Application

-The Card application is a rest based service that serves the purpose of adding any new card and then fetching the same details back.
+The Card application is a rest based service that serves the purpose of adding any new card and then fetching the same card details back.

 ## Tech Stack